mnrzrad/mnrzrad.github.io/content/project/CBPE/index.md

 ## Overview

 **CBPE** is an R package that introduces a novel approach to penalized estimation using correlation-based penalties.
-It is designed for both linear and logistic regression models and is particularly suitable for high-dimensional datasets or multicollinearity-prone scenarios.
+It is designed for both linear and logistic regression models.

-The key feature of CBPE is its use of **correlation structure among predictors** to guide regularization, allowing for adaptive shrinkage based on feature redundancy and informativeness.
+The key feature of CBPE is its use of **correlation structure among predictors** to guide regularization.

 ## Features

 - Correlation-based penalized **linear regression**
 - Correlation-based penalized **logistic regression**
-- Designed for **high-dimensional** and **collinear** settings
-- Supports **cross-validation** for tuning parameter selection

 ## Installation